Friday, 28 February 2014

 Vodafone conciliation decision after transfer pricing row ends

-idyqnJgETA8QThe government will take a decision on withdrawal of conciliation offer to Vodafone for resolving the Rs.
+The government will take a decision on withdrawal of conciliation offer to Vodafone for resolving the Rs.
 20,000 crore tax dispute after a transfer pricing case concerning the U.K. telecom giant is settled.
 “The Cabinet has decided to instruct the Income Tax Appellate Tribunal (ITAT) to expeditiously solve the Vodafone transfer pricing case.
-Once that is done, the Cabinet will review the conciliation process,” a senior Finance Ministry official said after a meeting of the Union Cabinet on Friday.
+Once that is done, the Cabinet will review the conciliation process,” a senior Finance Ministry official...

 Flying into India?
 Brace for new immigration rules